-Washing my Down Sleeping Bag
+Washing a Down Sleeping Bag

 Go to a Laundromat

-If you decide to wash your own down bag, go to a laundromat and do it with a front loading washing machine and dryer.
+If you decide to wash your own down sleeping bag, go to a laundromat and do it with a front loading washing machine and dryer.
 The agitator in a top loading washer, like you have a home, is too rough and can tear the baffles of your sleeping bag open.

 Down Soap is a Must-Have

 Before you do anything, buy yourself a bottle of Nikwax Down Wash.
 This is a special non-detergent soap that won’t strip the oil from the down in your sleeping bag.
-Regular powder or liquid detergent is way too harsh for down and you shouldn’t use them to wash a down bag.
+Regular powder or liquid detergent is way too harsh for goose and duck down and you shouldn’t use them to wash a down bag.
 One bottle of Nikwax is enough for two three-season sleeping bags.

-Rinse the Washer
+Pre-rinse the Washer

 When you get to the laundromat, open up each front loader and run your hand over the interior drum feeling for burrs in the metal or foreign objects like safety pins where the fabric of your bag can catch and tear.
 If your detect any, move to another machine and until you find one that is smooth inside.

-Wash the Bag
+Wash the Sleeping Bag

 If your sleeping bag has a waterproof exterior shell, like Gore-tex, turn it inside out, so that water can reach the down.
 If the shell is not a waterproof membrane just leave the exterior shell on the outside.
 Next make sure all the zippers are closed and that all velcro fasteners are properly mated.